d029940/qmapshack/MacOSX/README.md

 Parameters to configure build:
 - XCODE_PROJECT           (optional: if set, create an XCode project instead of building QMS) can be set with -x on commandline
-- BUILD_GDAL              (optional: if set, build GDAL instead of using the homebrew package) can be set with -g on commandline
 - BREW_PACKAGE_BUILD      if set creates QMS as an app relying on brew packages on runtime homebrew packages are listed in install-brew-packages.sh can be set with -b on commandline